lindleyw/autonav/readme.txt

 * Plugin activation hook to create default settings, or otherwise provide reasonable defaults for new parameters.
 This should eliminate plugin failures even when admin does not go through Settings screen.

+= 1.2.9 =
+* Add support for .gif files; correct pagination issue for categories